softprops/zoey/README.md

 The standard java zookeeper driver supports blocking operations with an optional support for callback style async operations.
 Scala's standard library Futures model latter very well providing a familiar interface that works well with existing scala libraries.

+* model interfaces more closely to the domain

+The standard java zookeeper driver defines one entrypoint, the client, which defines a number of methods for both managing a sessions's connection state and performing operations on paths.
+Zoey splits up this inteface in a way that makes ZNodes, a core zookeeper abstraction, a first class citizen in zoey's client interface.

 ## usage

 ### zoey core